azgs-geomapmaker/geomapmaker/SetUp/SetUp.md

     This dll must correspond to the versions of Postgres and ArcGIS Pro you are running.
 Obtaining this dll is left as an exercise for the reader.

-3. Copy Add-In directory (built by VisualStudio) to Add-In directory (currently E:\ArcGISPro-AddIns).
+3. Visual Studio handles this step for you.

+	<strike> Copy Add-In directory (built by VisualStudio) to Add-In directory (currently E:\ArcGISPro-AddIns).
 Follow the "Load an add-in from a well-known folder" instructions at [https://pro.arcgis.com/en/pro-app/latest/get-started/manage-add-ins.htm](https://pro.arcgis.com/en/pro-app/latest/get-started/manage-add-ins.htm) to set up ArcGIS Pro to access this directory.
-It's not clear to me whether this must be done for each user on a shared machine.
+It's not clear to me whether this must be done for each user on a shared machine. </strike>

 4. Copy keycodes file to keycode directory (currently E:\geomapmaker-stuff\ArcGIS-keycodes).